-The Company's market risk is insignificant and the same applies for liquidity and credit risk as the majority of transactions are with other companies within Rio Tinto Group.
+The Company's market risk is mostly related to changes in aluminum price and product premia.
+Currency risk is low as the company settles in US dollars and the same applies for liquidity and credit risk as most transactions are with other entities within Rio Tinto Group.
+Specific risk factors are discussed in detail in Annex A.